nikineese/line-drawer/README.md

 # LINE-DRAWER
-## Service to create service for drawing lines on image
+## Service for drawing lines on image
 Task was completed using HTML, CSS and Vanilla JS because there isn't any reason to use frameworks for this task
 ## Installation